AVC Path Following

 The robot recomputes a new intercept arc at every update step.
 The result is a continuous path towards the goal point.
 The path is followed, the cross track error is accounted for.

-I haven't talked about steering, yet, either.
-Determining the correct steering angle to traverse the intercept arc is relatively simple to figure out, using basic geometry.
+If I get some time I'll post up the calculations for converting from arc radius to steering angle to servo signal.
+Suffice it to say that determining the correct steering angle to traverse the intercept arc is relatively simple to figure out, using basic geometry.

 Path Tracking for a Miniature Robot.pdf